Welcome to HackerRank

 The above capabilities assist with a thorough evaluation of your Candidates' Test performances while successfully moving forward with your hiring process.

 HackerRank provides a unique live coding platform for conducting technical interviews online.
 Typically, if a candidate is shortlisted from the first level of assessments, then an Interview can be conducted.
-HackerRank Interviews provides the interviewers all the flexibility to recreate an experience similar to an on-site interview.
+HackerRank Interviews provide the interviewers all the flexibility to recreate an experience similar to an on-site interview.
 It is a time-efficient and cost-effective method to remotely evaluate candidates.
 Our platform gives the interviewers the ability to gauge a candidate's coding and problem-solving ability in real-time.

 Read more about interviews here.